Travel and quarantine information

 The information on this page is considered to be true and accurate at the date of publication (November 5, 2020) and is subject to change based on the requirements of government and public health authorities.
 It is the student’s responsibility to consult reliable sources of information.
 As of November 3, 2020, Saint Mary's University is included on the Government of Canada's list of Designated Learning Institutions (DLI).

 - How COVID-19 is affecting immigration, refugees, citizenship and passport services

 Information for international and domestic students coming to Halifax from outside Atlantic Canada

-This information is for all current and incoming Saint Mary’s University international students who are outside Canada and planning to travel to Canada for the fall term.
+This information is for all current and incoming Saint Mary’s University international students who are outside Canada and planning to travel to Canada for the winter term.
 It also pertains to domestic students traveling from international locations, as well as those coming from Canadian provinces outside Atlantic Canada (New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland and Labrador).

 All international students planning to travel to Canada must clearly understand Government of Canada and Government of Nova Scotia laws and regulations, which are subject to change, before making travel plans.
 Please consult government websites for the most up-to-date information.